 Students are expected to be present, punctual, and attentive for class, and clinical experiences.
 This course is based on a student-centered approach with an emphasis on constructivism, inquiry, discussion, and reflection.
 Therefore, class attendance and active participation is crucial and is expected of all students.
-Absences are to be handled professionally by notifying both university professor as well as the partnership school.
 Attendance will be taken and recorded promptly at the beginning of each class period.
 If tardy, it is the student's responsibility to see the professor after class to ensure that the recorded absence is changed to tardy.
-A Code of Conduct review will be conducted if a student has more than one tardy or absence; the Professionalism score may also be reduced.
-Each absence will result in 5 point deduction from the Professionalism grade; additionally, points earned via in-class activities cannot be made upIt is the responsibility of the teacher candidate to make arrangements for course work missed.
+Each absence will result in 10 point deduction from the Professionalism grade; additionally, points earned via in-class activities cannot be made up.
+It is the responsibility of the teacher candidate to make arrangements for course work missed.
 Use of professional standards and behavior will be expected at all times.